-2.2 Preparation of GP-GO sponge
+2.2.
+Preparation of GP-GO sponge

 The GP-GOs were prepared by a thermal radical polymerization technique.
 Briefly, Gel-MA was dissolved in deionized water, and mixed with the crosslinked agent PEGDA.
 The mass ratio of Gel-MA: PEGDA was controlled at 1:1 (w/w).
 Then, GO solution (10 mg/mL) and the initiator APS were added and mixed thoroughly by a high-shear machine.
 GO accounted for 0, 1, 5, 10, and 20 wt% of the total solid mass, and the obtained GP-GOs were donated as GP, GP-GO1, GP-GO5, GP-GO10, and GP-GO20, respectively.
 The mass ratio of APS was controlled at 1:4 to the total solid content (w/w).
-The specific formula for the synthesis of GP-GOs were shown in Table S1.
-Finally, the mixed solution was put into a reaction vessel at 70 °C for 4 h, and then freeze-dried for 48 h to obtain a GP-GO composite sponge.
+The specific formula for the synthesis of GP-GOs were shown in Table S1.Then, the mixed solution was put into a reaction vessel at 70 °C for 4 h.
+Finally, the hydrogels were soaked in the reaction vessel for 48 h, and the water was replaced every 12 h, and then freeze-dried for 48 h to obtain a GP-GO composite sponge.

-2.3 Characterizations
+2.3.
+Characterizations

-Gel-MA was characterized by 1H NMR, which was recorded on a Bruker AV III 400 spectrometer using D_2O (Fig. S1).
+Gel-MA was characterized by 1H NMR, which was recorded on a Bruker AV III 400 spectrometer using D2O (Fig. S1).
 A scanning electron microscope (SEM, Hitachi S-4700) was used to observe the microscopic morphology of the GP-GOs.
 Fourier transformed infrared spectroscopy (FTIR, PerkinElmer, Spectrum 100), element analysis (EA, Vario Elcube), and X-ray photoelectron spectra (XPS, KRATOS AXIS SUPRA) were used to investigate the chemical composition of the GP-GOs.
 Thermogravimetric analysis (TGA, Mettler Toledo TGA/DSC1/1100SF) was used to determine the graphene content composition of GP-GO5.

-2.3 Porosity measurement
+2.4.
+Porosity measurement